• Free Tours

 As if all this wasn’t enough, the museum is housed in a gorgeous Gothic palace.

 It is one of the most popular sites in the city so queues and tickets selling out quickly are drawbacks to this attraction.
 My advice is to definitely book in advance.
+It is also included in the ArtTicket.

-MY LOCAL TIP: The museum is free every Thursday from 6 pm to 9 pm and all day the first Sunday of the month.
+MY LOCAL TIP: The museum is free every Thursday from 6 pm to 9 pm and all day on the first Sunday of the month.
 Tickets are mandatory and they open for purchase online a few days before the date.

 18- Joan Miró Foundation